 What attracted you to the TechUP mentoring scheme?

-I have followed Dr Sue Black for a number of years, and having seen her talk about TechUP in the past, I had been aware of the initiative for a while.
+I have followed Prof. Sue Black for a number of years, and having seen her talk about TechUP in the past, I had been aware of the initiative for a while.
 I eventually saw a tweet by TechUP about an opening for mentors for their 2021/22 Skills Bootcamps so I decided to jump in and apply!